PapaPops/neural-network-and-handwritten-digit-classifier/README.md

 In order to make picture-getter.py work you need to download PIL.
 Use the command pip3 install pillow.

-Delete mnist_main.cpp and xor_main.cpp and make your own main file if you want to use the library
+Delete mnist_main.cpp and xor_main.cpp and make your own main file if you want to use the library.

 # xor solved
 ![xor solved](https://github.com/david-cons/neural-network-and-handwritten-digit-classifier/blob/master/xor_solved.png)